Morning Magic: Your daily headlines

 Magic Headlines

-Our Cory Hutson was in Phoenix to cover Friday's game and writes that a strong second half propelled the Magic over the Suns for a 128-112 victory.
+Join our debate and predict the score of Monday night's game between the Magic and Golden State Warriors.

-The Magic solidified their defense in the second half to earn the win, writes Josh Robbins of the Orlando Sentinel.
+With their new style of play this season, the Magic have emulated the Golden State Warriors, writes John Denton of OrlandoMagic.com

-With Elfrid Payton's hamstring still bothersome, Frank Vogel intended to have the point guard on a minutes restriction against the Suns, Robbins writes.
+The Magic are in store for the NBA’s ultimate test: facing the defending champions, Josh Robbins of the Orlando Sentinel writes.

-Aaron Gordon returned to the area that he played college ball with an improved outside shot, Denton writes.
-Denton also touches on the Magic's improved assist percentage and Devin Booker's draft day snub.
+Aaron Gordon is no longer forcing shots or overdribbling, writes Robbins.
+In fact, Frank Vogel called a sequence in which Gordon delivered a pass to Shelvin Mack for the open three, one of the best plays of the year.

-The West Coast trip will help the Magic find out about themselves, Denton writes.
+Jonathan Issac is out against the Warriors with a sprained ankle, Robbins writes.

-The Magic have become one of the league's best third-quarter teams and it showed against the Suns, writes Philip Rossman-Reich of Orlando Magic Daily.
+Mark Medina of The Mercury News wonders if Kevin Durant can join the exclusive 50-40-90 club this season.

-Terrence Ross earns an 'A+' after scoring 17 points on 5-for-6 shooting, including all four of his three-point attempts, as Rossman-Reich hands out grades for Friday's game.
+Evan Fournier has improved on the defensive end, writes Ian Holmes of Orlando Magic Daily.

-The Suns fell to the Magic after a dominant second half by Orlando, writes Brendon Kleen of Bright Side of the Sun.
+The Magic struggle to keep their pace without their point guards, writes Philip Rossman-Reich of Orlando Magic Daily.

 As always, if you come across any other Magic stories worth a read, feel free to share them below.